 - Crockford’s Clerical Directory to provide role and contact information for ordained ministers

-- our agents servants and contractors.
-For example, we use third parties to administer repairs and maintenance to Diocesan managed property; we use a third party to process our DBS checks; we use commercial software to manage newsletter and e-mail lists; we use third party software to manage our staff employment records
+- our agents, servants and contractors.
+For example, we use third parties to administer repairs and maintain Diocesan-managed property; we use a third party to process our DBS checks; we use commercial software to manage newsletter and email lists; and we use third-party software to manage our staff employment records

-- to the Charity Commission where you are a trustee of one of our associated PCCs or charities
+- the Charity Commission, where you are a trustee of one of our associated PCCs or charities

-- to other authorities in compliance with our legal responsibilities.
-For example to the relevant local authority in respect of council tax and utility companies in the case that the property you live in is managed by the Diocese.
+- other authorities in compliance with our legal responsibilities, for example, the relevant local authority in respect of council tax and utility companies in the case that the property you live in is managed by the Diocese.

 5. How long do we keep your personal data?

-We keep data in accordance with the guidance set out in Save or Delete: the Care of Diocesan Records which is available from the Church of England here.
+We keep data in accordance with the guidance set out in Save or Delete: the Care of Diocesan Records, which is available from the Church of England at www.churchofengland.org/about/libraries-and-archives/records-management-guides.
 We will keep some records permanently if we are legally required to do so.